2060-io/vs-agent/doc/service-agent-api.md

 ```
 #### Credential Revocation

-By sending this message, a Verifiable Credential is effectively revocated and sent to the destination connection.
+By sending this message, a Verifiable Credential is effectively revoked and a notification is sent to the DIDComm connection it has been issued to.

 This message could be sent as a response to a Credential issuance.
 In such case, `connectionId` and `revocationDefinitionId` is used to identify credential details.